wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-cloud-onramp.md

    ### Resource Groups

-   Before any resource can be provisioned, you need a resource group for it to be placed in.
+   Before any resource can be provisioned, you need a resource group for it to be placed in, for provisioning, monitoring, maintenance.
    Each resource must be in a resource group.

    Resource groups can be created by using the following methods: